Beginning at the beginning … What is the concept of birthing better?

 Birthing Better skills began to evolve and develop in the early 1970s in the US motivated by the changes in childbirth that were occurring at that time.
 Hundreds of ordinary men and women developed these skills alongside the Director of Common Knowledge Trust (formally set up in New Zealand Charities Services as a registered charitable #CC24400).

-In order to develop Birthing Better online birth skills, we had to recognize our diversity and, at the same time figure out what our commonality was.
+In order to develop Birthing Better online birth classes are full of skills, we had to recognize our diversity and, at the same time figure out what our commonality was.
 Underneath that thought was this question: Were there birth skills that could be used in every birth?

 What we discovered was simple.
 We had much more in common during pregnancy and birth than our individuality.
 In other words, all cars or cakes have much more in common than what type, frosting, bobbles, decorations.
 Our human commonality is the basis for all Birthing Better skills.